kartikperisetla/kartikperisetla.github.io/_posts/2020-03-31-unsupervised-question-answering-by-cloze-translation.markdown

 ---
 layout: post
 title: Unsupervised Question Answering by Cloze Translation
-description: an approach to generate data for Extractive Question Answering models in unsupervised manner
+description: an approach on how to generate context, question and answer triples in unsupervised manner and leverage it to synthesize training data for Extractive Question Answering task
 comments: true
 ---
 <b>keywords</b>: question answering, unsupervised, cloze<br />